Mitchigamea

 The Michigamea were a Native American tribe in the Illinois Confederation.
-The Mitchigamea may have spoken an Algonquian or a Siouan language, and historical accounts describe them as not being fluent in the Illinois language.
+The Mitchigamea may have spoken an Algonquian or a Siouan-Catawban language, and historical accounts describe them as not being fluent in the Illinois language.
 Little is known of them today.

 Name

 The name Michigamea derives from Algonquian words, michi meaning "great" or "much", and guma meaning "water."
 It is also spelled Mitchigamea or Michigamie.

 Territory

 Originally they were said to be from Lake Michigan, perhaps the Chicago area.
 Mitchie Precinct, Monroe County in Southwestern Illinois takes its name from their transient presence nearby, north of the French Fort de Chartres in the American Bottom along the Mississippi.
 At one point in history, they lived near the Sangamon River in Illinois.

 One of their villages in the American Bottom, inhabited from 1730 until 1752, is one of the region's premier archaeological sites; it is known as the Kolmer site.
 Other sites which have been proposed as being associated with the Mitchigamea include the Waterman site and Grigsby site.

 The Mitchigamea are believed to have wintered in Illinois near the Tamaroas and summered in Arkansas near the Quapaw.
 This is based on archeological evidence, historical accounts, and historical maps.
 This seasonal settlement pattern likely provided good summer hunting and trading with the Quapaw which produced hides and meat, then maximizing trade advantages with the French during the winter.